How to Sell Your House With a Realtor [10 Key Steps]

 • Stellar reputation: How a real estate agent handled previous selling clients’ transactions speaks volumes about how they’ll handle yours.

-2. Reach out to prospective real estate agents
+2. Identify prospective real estate agents

 But maybe it’s not.